Time and the Gods (omnibus)

 Time and the Gods is an omnibus collection of fantasy stories by Anglo-Irish writer Lord Dunsany.
 It was first published by Orion Books in 2000 as the second volume of their Fantasy Masterworks series.
-This omnibus contains all the stories from Dunsany's earlier collections: Time and the Gods, The Sword of Welleran and Other Stories, A Dreamer's Tales, The Book of Wonder, The Last Book of Wonder, and The Gods of Pegāna.
+This omnibus contains all the stories from Dunsany's earlier collections: The Gods of Pegāna (1905), Time and the Gods (1906), The Sword of Welleran and Other Stories (1908), A Dreamer's Tales (1910), The Book of Wonder (1912), and The Last Book of Wonder (1916).